realtux/mbox/readme.md

 })
 ```

-To set a locale from the available locales just call mbox.setLocale with the name of the locale as argument like this
+To set a locale from the available locales just call mbox.set_locale with the name of the locale as argument like this
 ```js
 mbox.set_locale('pt');
 ```